Tarsiciosh/EssentialFeed/NOTES.md

         }))
 } BE fix name in test TS
 [does not load more after loading last page]
-T) test_loadMoreIndicator_isVisibleWhileLoadingMore (we copy the previous one an use it as a guide) sut.loadViewIfNeeded() XCTAssertFalse(sut.isShowingLoadMoreFeedIndicator) "Expected no loading indicator once view is loaded"
+T) test_loadMoreIndicator_isVisibleWhileLoadingMore (we copy the previous (loading feed indi) one an use it as a guide) sut.loadViewIfNeeded() XCTAssertFalse(sut.isShowingLoadMoreFeedIndicator) "Expected no loading indicator once view is loaded"

+loader.copmleteFeedLoading(at: 0)
-loader.copmleteFeedLoading(at: 0) "Expected no loading indicator once loading completes successfully" X..
-False ""
+X..
+False "Expected no loading indicator once loading completes successfully"

-sut.simulateLoadMoreAction()
+sut.simulateLoadMoreFeedAction()
 X..
 True "Expected loading indicator on load more action"

 loader.completeLoadMore(at: 0)